Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Conclusions

 We stress the development of two new chimera patterns which emerge for relatively large values of the coupling constant: \begin{enumerate} \item The two-level chimera states: these are states which consist of two groups of coherent states, one with low mean phase velocity and one with high.
 The elements of the two groups alternate, while the incoherent regions ensure the continuity of the $\omega$-profiles and serve to bridge the gap between the regions of low and high mean phase velocities. \item The instability which develops in the middle of the coherent regions giving rise to ``rebels'' or solitary states.
 These solitary states build up to become incoherent regions as the coupling constant $\sigma$ decreases. \end{enumerate}

 Based on the 1st case (bi-leveled coherent domains), we propose a generic scenario on the formation of chimera states based on bistable element interactions.

 In previous studies the influence of the refractory period in the nonlocal and reflecting connectivity cases was studied and it was shown that it affects drastically the chimera multiplicity and synchronization patterns in general.
 Since the refractory period is observed in biological neurons, it would be interesting to investigate its effects in the network with diagonal and combined connectivity.
+Another open question worth investigating is whether the novel effects (two-level synchronization, inversion of coherence, solitary to chimera growth) caused by the combined, nonlocal-diagonal connectivity in the LIF model are generic in many neuron models, or they are restricted to the LIF model which is characterized by the abrupt resettings of the potential.
+Combined connectivity effects are worth studying in the FitzHugh-Nagumo oscillator, the Hindmarsh-Rose model and Stuart-Landau oscillator and other models assimilating the activity of neurons.
+Problems related to memory effects in chains of nonlinear oscillators are also relevant for further studies, in the sense that the final states depend highly on the initial conditions (potentials) of the oscillators.
+This is a hard problem (see \cite{wu:2018-2} and references therein) when a large number of oscillators are considered and is more tractable in small networks composed by a few oscillators.